altayeb1980/HotelDeals/ABOUT.md

-Technology used for HotelDeals task:
+# Technology used for HotelDeals project:

 Java8 as a programming language
 Spring Boot-2.0.4 as a backend